Academic Works in Progress

 Presented at:

 When deciding whether or not to do something, we might try to imagine ourselves in the future, looking back on the choice we made with gladness or regret.
 If we'll be glad that we did it, it's a good sign that we should do it; if we'll regret that we did it, it's a good sign that we shouldn't.
-This is often seen as a good strategy unless the decision itself turns us into someone who will be glad that we did it.It looks something like self-indoctrination or Stockholm Syndrome.
-I argue that it can in fact be very good reasoning, both because our identities are porous and dynamic, and because it allows us to make decisions with an eye towards personal growth.
+This is often seen as a good strategy unless the decision itself turns us into someone who will be glad that we did it.
+That looks something like self-indoctrination or Stockholm Syndrome.
+I argue that it can in fact be a very good strategy, both because our identities are porous and dynamic, and because it allows us to make decisions with an eye towards personal growth.

 Public-Facing Work